-During the year under review there have been some changes in membership data and other experience items.
-There has been a decrease of 5% in the number of in-service members and a increase of 4.1% in the number of continuation members.
-This, together with a number of changes in marital statuses of the continuation members, resulted in a decrease in the liability.
+There have been some changes in membership data and other experience items during the year under review.
+There has been a decrease of 5% in the number of in-service members and a decrease of 2.0% in the number of continuation members.
+Along with this, some of the continuation members also changed to less expensive schemes and other smaller changes resulted in a decrease in the liability of N\$8.0 million.